Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 "How many of the ones who left had neural augmentation?"

-"Uh…?"
+"Uh...?"
 Tarraak looked to Dinso for the answer to that one, who mulled it over.

 "...Ten or so?" he ventured after a some thought.

 ["Fuckin’ ‘Ell."]
 That sounded like a curse to Tarraak’s ears, and the human sagged a little.

-"Is…that why you shot Shurren?"
+"Is... that why you shot Shurren?"
 Kiro asked.

-"That wasn’t… Shurren, was it?
+"That wasn’t...
+Shurren, was it?
 Sorry mate, Shurren died a couple days ago.
 We just put down the *thing* wearin’ his corpse like a suit."
 The human leader lowered his weapon.
 "Corporal Wilde.
 This won’t mean owt to you, but we’re Royal Marines.
 Our escape pod landed a ways out of town."

 "With just you in it?"
 Tarraak asked.
 It had looked much bigger than that.

 "No comment, mate.
 Point is, it’s gone to shite out there and if we’re gonna get back in the fight and make *anything* good come of it all then we need supplies and vehicles."

-"…We need those supplies, too."
+"...We need those supplies, too."

 "I’ve heard of the Royal Marines," Kiro spoke up. *"Semper Fi,* right?"

 The human snorted.
 "Wrong.
 That’s the Yanks.
 Decent try, though..."
-He looked around, then grabbed a chair, while the other two Humans busied themselves with…whatever it was they were doing.
-"Look, we’d better explain…you better brace yourselves, this one’s a bit of a bloody [revelation], believe me."
+He looked around, then grabbed a chair, while the other two Humans busied themselves with... whatever it was they were doing.
+"Look, we’d better explain... you better brace yourselves, this one’s a bit of a bloody [revelation], believe me."

 Tarraak had no idea what *‘Revelation’* meant, but he quickly discovered how it felt.
 It felt like the world turning upside-down and dumping a whole Naxas-pen full of shit on his head.
 It felt like knowing the Swarm-of-Swarms was coming, and that probably most of Gao’s military had been compromised by an enemy that would have just stood aside and let them come.

 It felt like a Keeda tale come to life.

-"...That’s…" he ventured, when Wilde had finished. "...asking us to believe all this, that’s…it’s big."
+"...That’s..." he ventured, when Wilde had finished. "...asking us to believe all this, that’s... it’s big."

 "I fuckin’ know it, mate.
-But… he had implants, right?"
+But... he had implants, right?"
 Wilde jerked his thumb out the door, where the other two had removed Shurren’s body.

 "I don’t know.
 Dinso?"